remotrok/backmongo/README.md

 By default the tests are working in a data base called **backmongo**.
 If you need to change this create a file named **backmongo_conf.py** in the root folder, or in some place in your **PYTHONPATH**, and set the data base name in the variable **DATABASE**.
 You could see a configuration file example in **examples/todo/static/backmongo_conf.py**

+## Todo
+* Prepare and submit BackMongo to the Python Package Index

 [0]: http://backbonejs.org/#examples-todos
 [1]: http://garajeando.blogspot.com.es/2012/04/using-mocha-to-test-backbone.html
 [2]: http://garajeando.blogspot.com.es/2012/06/avoiding-xmlhttprequest-problem-using.html